VedantMadane/vedantmadane.github.io/_posts/2026-04-02-shannon-communication-theory-sanskrit.md

 ## Conclusion

 The rigorous codification of modern information theory into classical Sanskrit demonstrates unequivocally that the complex operational mathematics governing telecommunications and data science are fundamentally compatible with the highly structured, morphological rules of ancient Indian linguistics and combinatorics.
-The foundational insights of Claude Shannon, quantifying information via base-2 logarithms, calculating systemic uncertainty as mathematical entropy, and establishing the absolute bounds of error-resilient continuous channels via geometric limits in $n$-dimensional space, find profound historical and structural mirrors in the binary matrices of Piṅgala's छन्दःशास्त्र and the algorithmic semantic exclusions (अपोहन) inherent in classical Indian philosophy and Pāṇinian grammar.4
+The foundational insights of Claude Shannon, quantifying information via base-2 logarithms, calculating systemic uncertainty as mathematical entropy and establishing the absolute bounds of error-resilient continuous channels via geometric limits in $n$-dimensional space, find profound historical and structural mirrors in the binary matrices of Piṅgala's छन्दःशास्त्र and the algorithmic semantic exclusions (अपोहन) inherent in classical Indian philosophy and Pāṇinian grammar.4

 By explicitly discarding transient mid-century technological implementations and focusing strictly on the abstract, immutable mathematical proofs of Shannon's 1948 thesis, the resulting fourteen lines of अनुष्टुभ् (Anuṣṭubh) verse successfully compress the core axioms of communication theory into an elegant, easily transmittable mnemonic structure.
-The systematic generation of scientific terminology, such as अपोहन (Apohana) for Entropy, द्व्यङ्क (Dvyaṅka) for Binary Digit, and मार्गक्षमता (Mārgakṣamatā) for Channel Capacity, using the foundational roots of the धातुपाठ ensures that the terminology is not merely a phonetic translation, but a precise, self-descriptive morphological construct that mathematically derives the exact operations it represents.
-This analytical synthesis validates Sanskrit not solely as an ancient liturgical medium, but as a uniquely potent, highly structured linguistic engine thoroughly capable of accurately codifying, preserving, and transmitting the most advanced mathematical and thermodynamic theorems of the digital age.
+The systematic generation of scientific terminology, such as अपोहन (Apohana) for Entropy, द्व्यङ्क (Dvyaṅka) for Binary Digit and मार्गक्षमता (Mārgakṣamatā) for Channel Capacity, using the foundational roots of the धातुपाठ ensures that the terminology is not merely a phonetic translation, but a precise, self-descriptive morphological construct that mathematically derives the exact operations it represents.
+This analytical synthesis validates Sanskrit not solely as an ancient liturgical medium, but as a uniquely potent, highly structured linguistic engine thoroughly capable of accurately codifying, preserving and transmitting the most advanced mathematical and thermodynamic theorems of the digital age.

 #### **Works cited**